kev5655/localGrafanaLogger/logger/README.md

 ### Install

 Run the docker compose file.
-The docker compose file is for running Grafana Loki and Promtail.
+The docker compose file is for running Grafana, Loki and Promtail.
 `docker compose up`

 Prepare your logging file